Iron

 Daily iron requirements

-Haferflocken Müsli mit Banane und Heidelbeere
+[Translate to Englisch:] Haferflocken Müsli mit Banane und Heidelbeere

 Women have to pay particular attention to their iron supply because during menstruation they lose an average of 45 ml of blood, which contains about 22 mg of iron.
 In comparison, men only lose 1 mg of iron every month naturally.
 If the body has lost iron, it cannot produce its own to compensate for the loss.
 This means iron needs to be regularly taken in through a varied and balanced diet to replenished itself.